Mission: Impossible (1966 TV series): Television revival

 The new series was not a hit, but it was produced cheaply enough to keep it on the ABC schedule.
 The new Mission: Impossible ultimately lasted for two years; the writers' strike was resolved quickly enough that only four episodes were actual remakes, which, along with the decision to change the character names and backgrounds, resulted in the series being considered a continuation of the original series, rather than simply a remake.

-The original series formula described above was largely repeated in the second Mission: Impossible series of the 1980s, though the writers took some liberties and tried to stretch the rules somewhat.
-Most notably, by the time of the revival series, the Impossible Missions Force was no longer a small, clandestine operation, but larger in scale, with references now made to IMF divisions and additional teams similar to the one run by Phelps.
-One episode of the later series featured the only occasion in which a regular IMF agent was killed on a mission and subsequently disavowed.
+The original series formula was largely repeated in the only Mission: Impossible series of the 1980s.
+However, by the time of the revival series, the Impossible Missions Force was larger in scale, with references now made to IMF divisions and additional teams similar to the one run by Phelps.
+One episode of the later series featured the only occasion in which a regular IMF agent is killed on a mission and subsequently disavowed.
 The 1980s series also had IMF agents using technology that nearly pushed the series into the realm of science fiction, such as one gadget that could record dreams, and another that allowed the IMF to change the surfaces (actually digital screens) of special playing cards to appear to be whatever cards the plan required.

 The revived series included special appearances by several 1960s–70s IMF veterans, including Lynda Day George, and Greg Morris as Barney; Morris's son, Phil Morris, played Barney's son in the new series.
-Four guest stars from the original run all played targets here, Alex Cord, James Shigeta, and in the same episode, Barbara Luna and Australian Michael Pate.
+Four guest stars from the original run played targets: Alex Cord, James Shigeta, and in the same episode, Barbara Luna and Australian Michael Pate.

 Feature films

 In the early 1970s, the second season two-part story The Council was distributed to European movie houses, theatres and cinemas as a full-length feature film titled Mission: Impossible vs. the Mob.

 A feature film based upon the series was first proposed in 1978, then to be made for TV.
 This was the first of several attempts through the 1980s, but no feature production materialized.

-Later, six feature films were released, with two more in the works, produced by and starring Tom Cruise as team lead Ethan Hunt.
+Later, eight feature films were released, with one more in the works, produced by and starring Tom Cruise as team lead Ethan Hunt.